Beard and haircut laws by country: India

-In the Armed, Paramilitary and Law enforcement forces of India, male Sikh servicemen are allowed to wear full beards as their religion expressly requires followers to do so.
+In the armed, paramilitary and law enforcement forces of India, male Sikh servicemen are allowed to grow full beards as their religion expressly requires followers to do so.
 However, they are specifically required to "dress up their hair and beard properly".
 In December 2003, the Supreme Court of India ruled that Muslims in uniform can grow beards.

-Non-Muslims and non-Sikhs serving in the Indian Army or the Indian Air Force are not permitted to wear beards.
+Non-Muslims and non-Sikhs serving in the Indian Army or the Indian Air Force are not permitted to grow beards.
 However, Army personnel on active duty are sometimes exempt from facial hair regulations for the duration of their tour of duty if their deployment makes it difficult to shave.
-Indian Navy personnel are allowed to grow beards subject to the permission of their commanding officer.
-Exceptions for other religions are made in the case of special forces operatives like the Indian Air Force Pilots, Indian army's Para (Special Forces) soldiers and the navy's MARCOS commandos who are allowed to grow beards.
-Non-Sikh personnel are allowed to grow whiskers and moustaches, with the only regulation being that "will be of moderate length".
+Indian Navy personnel are allowed to grow beards with the permission of their commanding officer.
+Exceptions for other religions are made in the case of special forces operatives like the Indian Air Force pilots, the Indian army's Para (Special Forces) soldiers, and the navy's MARCOS commandos, who are allowed to grow beards.
+Non-Sikh personnel are allowed to grow whiskers and moustaches, with the only regulation being that they "will be of moderate length".

 Iran

-In a stated attempt to preserve the culture of the country and combat cultural imperialism, the government of Iran has banned "Western hair styles" for men, including ponytails, mullets and spikes.
+Women are required to wear the hijab by Iranian law, but there are no specific laws governing men's hairstyles in public, except in certain institutions like schools, the military, and for government employees, where particular hairstyles are not permitted.
+Additionally, according to the Head of the Tehran Men's Barbershop Union, some hairstyles for men, including those associated with Satanism, as well as ponytails, mullets, and spikes, have been banned in barbershops.
+In 2007, the authorities closed barbershops that did not comply with the rules.

 North Korea

-Radio Free Asia reported in 2014 that the North Korean government had a recommended list of 18 hair styles for women and 10 hair styles for men, and that some colleges had recommended male students model their hair after Kim Jong-un.
-However, Dr. Katharine H.S.
-Moon, Wasserman Chair of Asian Studies at Wellesley College, refutes these claims, stating that, "There's no evidence that their hairstyles must follow totalitarian regulation," and that she had personally witnessed a wide variety of hair styles, including hair dye, while visiting Pyongyang in 2013.
+Radio Free Asia reported in 2014 that the North Korean government had a recommended list of 18 hair styles for women and 10 hair styles for men; further, some colleges had recommended male students model their hair after Kim Jong-un.
+However, Dr. Katharine H. S. Moon, Wasserman Chair of Asian Studies at Wellesley College, refutes these claims, stating that, "There's no evidence that their hairstyles must follow totalitarian regulation," and that she had personally witnessed a wide variety of hair styles, including hair dye, while visiting Pyongyang in 2013.